rmanabat-hau/softdsnl-act1/README.md

 │   ├── admin.py
 │   ├── apps.py
 │   ├── models.py
-│   ├── serializers.py    <-- (Optional for this activity)
 │   ├── tests.py
 │   ├── views.py          <-- (You will create this)
 │   └── urls.py           <-- (You will create this)